 Another option some artists choose, is to work in layers.
 It's more time consuming this way, but some state they are happier with the results this way.
 Have a tiny clear resin layer in the mould set first, then they put a glitter layer in the mould.
 Wait for that layer to get to gel point, and mix up a new batch and put some more in, and repeat. (but it can be tricky because the mixture has to be the same for each layer or it will be noticeable).
 So if going this route, you will need to measure.
 Also, be prepared if working in layers, and the mix isn't just right, it can all sink, then you may end up with a line on top with no glitter and everything else at the bottom.
 It can take time to get different methods right.
 Also remember not to pour higher layers than your particular resin product recommends.

-There are some pretty mica powders that can look almost glitter-like in some pieces as well.
+There are some mica powders that are made to look almost glitter-like.
 These beautiful ultra fine sparkly mica powders will often suspend nicely in resins.